Why Drinking Mouthwash Is Bad For You

 Can Drinking Mouthwash Get You Drunk?

 There are different types of mouthwash that use different types of alcohol, but the most common ingredient that leads to intoxication is ethanol, also called ethyl alcohol.
-Drinking enough of it can make someone intoxicated, plus due to the relatively high amount of ethanol in mouthwash, it can happen quicker than when compared to certain beers and liquors.
+Drinking enough of it can make someone intoxicated, plus due to the relatively high amount of ethanol in mouthwash, it can happen quicker than when compared to the amount of alcohol in certain beers and liquors.

 Aside from the effects of the alcohol content, however, there are many concerns to take into account when discussing drinking mouthwash.